bitsnark/bitsnark-lib/README.md

 ![BitSNARK Transactions Flow](/analysis/transactions.collapsed.svg)

-Most transactions are simple boxes, but transactions that input funds into the protocol are marked with rounded corners and transactions that output funds are marked with a folded corner.
+Most transactions are simple boxes, but
+Transactions that input funds into the protocol are drawn as ovals, transactions that output funds are marked with a folded corner, and the rest are simple boxes.
 Transactions publishable by the prover are green, ones publishable by the verifier are blue, and the `Locked Funds` transaction is magenta.
-Dashed lines are timelocked to a pre-specified number of blocks, and gray lines are outputs that only carry a symbolic amount of a single satoshi, either used to make transactions mutually exclusive or to accommodate the per-input size limitations of Bitcoin transactions.
-For simplicity's sake, the entire bisection process is collapsed into a single node marked with a triple octagon, but below you can find a full version of the diagram with all the steps expanded (beware, it currently takes us 19 bisections to identify one out of half a million operations in our zk-SNARK verification program).
+Dashed lines are timelocked to a pre-specified number of blocks, and gray lines are outputs that only carry a symbolic amount of satoshis (just above the dust limit) either used to make transactions mutually exclusive or to accommodate the per-input size limitations of Bitcoin transactions.
+For simplicity's sake, the entire dissection process is collapsed into a single node marked with a triple octagon, but below you can find a full version of the diagram with all the steps expanded (it currently takes us 5 dissections to identify one out of about half a million operations in our zk-SNARK verification program).

 <details>
 <summary>Expand here for a full Diagram with all the steps</summary>